osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="tocSconsentinformation"></a>
 <a id="tocsconsentinformation"></a>

-Information about the recipient of the Azure Active Directory consent email.
+The object that holds the information about the recipient of the Azure Active Directory consent email

 ### Properties